DataBiosphere/terra-cli/CONTRIBUTING.md

 It is published as a separate file in each GitHub release.
 The intent is to have a one-line install command  `curl -L download-install.sh | bash`.

+Note that this installs the CLI in the current directory.
+Afterwards, the user can optionally add it to their `$PATH`.

 ##### `install.sh`
 This is an installer script that:
 - Moves all the JARs to `$HOME/.terra/lib`